-- 1. Adopt agency-wide policies, standards, and procedures governing the management of their print operations - 2.
-Determine baseline print costs using life cycle cost analysis as defined by RCW 39.26.010(14) - 3.
-Submit annually an agency print management strategy report to Enterprise Services
+Adopt agency-wide policies, standards, and procedures governing the management of their print operations

+Determine baseline print costs using life cycle cost analysis as defined by RCW 39.26.010(14) Submit annually an agency print management strategy report to Enterprise Services

 In 2016, Enterprise Services and the Office of Financial Management jointly agreed to specific audit recommendations to improve state agency implementation of print management in the 2016 Ensuring Economical and Efficient Printing Performance Audit.
-Enterprise Services is providing this 2018 Consolidated Print Management Strategy Status Report to comply with recommendations 5-8 related to print management, of the performance audit:
+Enterprise Services is providing this 2019 Consolidated Print Management Status Report to comply with recommendations 5-8 related to print management.
+The recommendations are:

-- 5. Publishing each agency's progress on implementing the state's print management requirements so that the Governor, Legislature, and public can monitor their progress - 6.
-Continuing to reach out to agencies to ensure they are aware of the state's print management requirements and guidelines - 7.
-Requesting that agencies report their baseline printing costs and how those costs have changed over time as a result of print management efforts - 8.
-Continuing to offer training and assistance to agency personnel on print management
+- Publish each agency's progress on implementing the state's print management requirements so that the Governor, Legislature, and public can monitor their progress - Continue to reach out to agencies to ensure they are aware of the state's print management requirements and guidelines - Request that agencies report their baseline printing costs and how those costs have changed over time as a result of print management efforts - · Continue to offer training and assistance to agency personnel on print management